julkernyne/julkernyne/README.md

 - 👀 I’m interested in programming, bioinformatics, and mainly research
 - 🌱 I’m currently learning python and R
 - 💞️ I’m looking to collaborate on any type of Biological Research Work
-- 📫 For contact please make an email on julkernyne1997@gmail.com
+- 📫 For contact please make an email julkernyne1997@gmail.com

 <!---
 julkernyne/julkernyne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.